electricmagnetic/keadatabase-front/README.md

 Setup
 -----
 You will need to have Node >= 4 installed (and npm).
+Then run:
-Then run `npm install`.
+`npm install`

 Running
 -------
 To run on your local machine at <http://localhost:3000/> run:
 `npm start`

+You will need to ensure that the SCSS has been compiled beforehand by running:
+`npm run watch-css`

 Building
 --------
 To build the app for production run:
-`npm run build`
+`npm build-css` then `npm run build`

 Licence
 -------
 Kea Database
-Copyright (C) 2016 Greenstone Limited hello@greenstone.org.nz
+Copyright (C) 2016 Greenstone Limited
+hello@greenstone.org.nz

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.